0x62/soton-efy-notes/Mechanical Science/Elasticity.md

 - **Shear:** where force is applied *parallel* to the surface
 - **Bulk:** where force is applied equally, in all directions, but perpendicular to the surface

-**Stress** $\sigma$ is a measure of the intensity of the force, while **strain** $\epsilon$ is a measure of how *much* a material deforms under stress.
+**Stress** $\sigma$ is a measure of the intensity of the force per unit area.
+It is measured in $N/m^2$ or pascals ($1\ N/m^2 = 1\ Pa$).

+**Strain** $\epsilon$ is a measure of how *much* a material deforms under stress.
 A soft metal bar (e.g lead) will deform more than a steel bar.
-It is a dimensionless quality, as it is essentially a ratio of unloaded size to stressed size.
+It is a dimensionless quality, as it is essentially a ratio of original state to stressed state.

-Each type of stress has it's own modulus, which allows you to calculate how a given material will deform under that kind of stress, but they all use the same units – $N/m^2$ or pascals ($1\ N/m^2 = 1\ Pa$).
+Each type of stress has it's own modulus, which allows you to calculate how a given material will deform under that kind of stress.

 | Stress                                                               | Modulus                                     | Symbol |
 | -------------------------------------------------------------------- | ------------------------------------------- | ------ |